Giving: 10 Questions to Ask

 - Do you have a will?
 According to a 2016 Gallup survey, just 44% of U.S. adults have one.

 - Are you worrying unnecessarily about federal estate taxes?
-Thanks to today’s $5.49 million estate tax exclusion, IRS statistics suggest just one out of every 530 deaths will likely trigger federal estate taxes.
-Indeed, you should review your estate plan if it was designed to avoid federal estate taxes—but was drawn up before the sharp increase in the federal estate tax exclusion since 2001, when the exclusion stood at just $675,000.
+IRS statistics suggest just one out of every 530 deaths triggers federal estate taxes, and the number of families affected will be even lower with the estate tax exclusion climbing to $11.2 million in 2018.
+Indeed, you should review your estate plan if it was designed to avoid federal estate taxes—but was drawn up before the sharp increase in the federal exclusion since 2001, when it stood at just $675,000.

 - Does your state impose an estate or inheritance tax?
 A variety of websites keep a comprehensive list, including McGuireWoods.com and Nolo.com.